rsksmart/devportal-1.0/content/rsk-devportal/kb/rootstock-rust.md

 ---
+menu_order: 1850
-menu_title: Getting started with Rootstock using Rust
+menu_title: Interact with Rootstock using Rust
-title: 'Interact with Rootstock blockchain using Rust'
+title: 'Interact with Rootstock using Rust'
 description: 'Rust is extensively getting used on backend side of many defi applications, dApps, developer tools, indexers and bridges.
 This guide will help developers to start using Rust on Rootstock blockchain.'
-tags: knowledge-base, rust, rootstock, ethers, alloy-rs, tutorial, overview, guides, web3, bitcoin, rsk, peer-to-peer, blockchain
+tags: knowledge-base, rust, rootstock, ethers, alloy-rs, tutorial, rsk, blockchain
 layout: 'rsk'
+render_features: 'collapsible'
 ---

-Rust is a powerful language with memory safety, performance and great community.
-Most of the blockchain nodes, indexers, defi projects are built using Rust making it most loved programming language by developers.
+Rust is a fast and memory-efficient language, it can power performance-critical services, run on embedded devices, and easily integrate with other languages.

-This tutorial helps to get start on Rootstock using Rust by performing basic operations such as sending transactions and calling contracts by using alloy crate similiar to ethers.
+> This tutorial helps to get started on Rootstock using Rust by performing basic operations such as sending transactions and calling contracts using alloy crate, similiar to ethers.

 ## Alloy Introduction

-Alloy connects applications to blockchains. [alloy](https://github.com/alloy-rs/alloy) is a rewrite of [ethers-rs](https://github.com/gakonst/ethers-rs) from the ground up, with exciting new features, high performance, and excellent docs.
+[Alloy](https://github.com/alloy-rs/alloy) connects applications to blockchains, it serves as an entry point to connect with evm compatible blockchains.
+It is a rewrite of [ethers-rs](https://github.com/gakonst/ethers-rs) library from the ground up, with new features, high performance, etc. An example is Foundry, a tool written in Rust which uses Alloy as a dependency to connect with blockchains.

+See [Alloy Examples](https://github.com/alloy-rs/examples) to help you get started.

 ## Prerequisites
+* Rust
-Install latest version of [Rust](https://www.rust-lang.org/tools/install).
-If you already have Rust installed, make sure to use the latest version or update using `rustup` toolchain.
+    Install the latest version of [Rust](https://www.rust-lang.org/tools/install).
+If you already have Rust installed, make sure to use the latest version or update using the `rustup` toolchain.

+## Getting Started

-## Create a Rust project
+### Create a Rust project

-Use cargo to create a starter project.
+Run the command below using cargo to create a starter project.

 ```bash
 cargo new rootstock-rs
 ```

-Next step is to update cargo.toml file with dependencies explained in next section.
+> Next step is to update `cargo.toml` file with dependencies explained in next section.

 ## Setup Alloy